yt-dlp-rajiko

 how do i install it

-Otherwise, download the wheel, and place it in one of these locations:
+Otherwise, download the bundle, and place it in one of these locations:

 You'll have to create those folders if they don't already exist.